A Unified Representation of Neural Networks Architectures: Introduction

-One of the first papers that derived an integral form of an infinite width (i.e., corresponding to summing up over an infinite number of neurons within a single hidden layer) NN is \citep{Barron1993Universal}, which represents functions in a Barron space as a superposition of ridge functions and integrates over the parameter space of weights and biases.
-The purpose of this work was to obtain tighter function approximation bounds for shallow NNs.
-An alternative approach was developed by \citep{cnn}, who derived integral continuous neural networks (CNNs) with a single hidden layer by integrating over an arbitrary domain in which the neuron index takes values.
-Therein it was shown that finite-dimensional single layer NNs can be recovered via discretization techniques and weights represented as piecewise constant functions; while other type of functions, such as affine functions, could lead to new families of NNs corresponding to different discretization methods.
-Recently, seemingly unaware of \citep{cnn}, a similar class of integral continuous neural networks has been derived in \citep{Solodskikh2020Multilayer} motivated by image learning.
-Therein, a high-dimensional hypercube is employed to represent the weights of one layer as a continuous surface and integral operators analogous to the conventional discrete operators in neural networks are then employed.
-A deep neural operator architecture for learning operators that are mappings between infinite-dimensional function spaces was recently developed in \citep{Kovachki2023}, by using the composition of a finite number of integral operators.
+One of the first papers that derived an integral form of an infinite width \ifthenelse{\boolean{short}}{NN is \citep{Barron1993Universal}.}{ (i.e., corresponding to summing up over an infinite number of neurons within a single hidden layer) NN is \citep{Barron1993Universal}, which represents functions in a Barron space as a superposition of ridge functions and integrates over the parameter space of weights and biases.
+The purpose of this work was to obtain tighter function approximation bounds for shallow NNs.} An alternative approach was developed by \citep{cnn}, who derived integral continuous neural networks (CNNs) with a single hidden layer by integrating over an arbitrary domain in which the neuron index takes values.
+Therein it was shown that finite-dimensional single layer NNs can be recovered via discretization techniques and weights represented as piecewise constant functions\ifthenelse{\boolean{short}}{.}{; while other type of functions, such as affine functions, could lead to new families of NNs corresponding to different discretization methods.} Recently, seemingly unaware of \citep{cnn}, a similar class of integral continuous neural networks has been derived in \citep{Solodskikh2020Multilayer} motivated by image learning. \ifthenelse{\boolean{short}}{}{Therein, a high-dimensional hypercube is employed to represent the weights of one layer as a continuous surface and integral operators analogous to the conventional discrete operators in neural networks are then employed.} A deep neural operator architecture for learning operators that are mappings between infinite-dimensional function spaces was recently developed in \citep{Kovachki2023}, by using the composition of a finite number of integral operators.

-Other works, which address the limiting case of shallow NNs, include the neural-tangent-kernel \citep{Jacot2018Neural} and the mean-field approach \citep{Nguyen2020MeanFieldMultilayer}, which, however, differ by considering randomly distributed initial weights and integrating over initial network parameters.
-This induces a kernel-like behavior at the limit of infinite width.
+Other works, which address the limiting case of shallow NNs, include the neural-tangent-kernel \citep{Jacot2018Neural}\ifthenelse{\boolean{short}}{}{ and the mean-field approach \citep{Nguyen2020MeanFieldMultilayer}}, which, however, differ by considering randomly distributed initial weights and integrating over initial network parameters.
+These works yield infinite-width limits that collapse to kernel regression with a fixed Gaussian process prior.